BearWare/TeamTalk5Setup/Manual/server.md

 sc.exe delete "TeamTalk Server 2"
 \endverbatim

-# TeamTalk Server on Linux and Mac OS X {#tt5srv}
+# TeamTalk Server for Linux {#tt5srvlinux}

-The Linux and Mac OS X distributions of TeamTalk also include a TeamTalk server which can run both in daemon mode and as a regular console application.
 On Linux the TeamTalk server binary is called **tt5srv** and is located in the **server**-subfolder after untar'ing the archive.

-On Mac OS X the server binary is also called teamtalkd and is located in **Applications/TeamTalk5.app/Contents/Server** subfolder after installing the TeamTalk .dmg file.
+The TeamTalk server for Linux can run both in daemon mode and as a regular console application.
+A daemon script is also included which can be put in **/etc/init.d**.

 For instructions on how to configure and run the TeamTalk server (tt5srv) simply type:\verbatim